-6. Play/Pause/Rewind.
-Available versions of Macbeth on video include the 1960 Hallmark Hall of Fame film, the 1971 Roman Polanski film, the 1978 RSC production starring Ian McKellen and Judi Dench, and Michael Bogdanov's 1998 British television version.
+Play/Pause/Rewind.
+Available versions of Macbeth on video include the 1960 Hallmark Hall of Fame film, the 1971 Roman Polanski film, the 1978 RSC production starring Ian McKellen and Judi Dench, Michael Bogdanov's 1998 British television version and Patrick Stewart's 2010 Stage Version.
 Choose two versions of the same scene, such as Macbeth and Banquo's encounter with the witches, and show each to the students, asking them to observe how the actors in each production speak, interpret and move to the language.
 Make liberal use of the pause button to stop and ask specific questions, then rewind and let them watch the entire scene through uninterrupted.
+How are the scenes different?
+How are they similar?